 Academic advisors at Parks College of Engineering, Aviation and Technology support individualized educational planning and encourage strategies for academic and transitional success.

-Last names beginning with letters A-Ga
+Last names beginning with letters A-Ga and Sd-X

 Nancy Childrey began her journey at SLU as an undergraduate student studying psychology with a certificate in human resource management.
 In 2004, Childrey graduated and continued her education for a master’s degree in counseling in human development and secondary school education.

-Childrey began her first academic advising experience as an Honors Program academic adviser.
+Childrey began her first academic advising experience as an Honors Program academic advisor.
 Here, she learned how to help students navigate the advising system and utilized her counseling experience to work with students dealing with transitioning to college.